Anita Fetz

-Anita Fetz (born 19 March 1957 in Basel) is a Swiss politician of the Social Democratic Party of Switzerland (SP) and a former member of the National Council and the Council of States in Switzerland.
+Anita Fetz (born 19 March 1957) is a Swiss politician of the Social Democratic Party of Switzerland (SP) and a former member of the National Council and the Council of States in Switzerland.

 Early life and education

 After graduating from the Gymnasium in Münchenstein, Basel Landschaft, Fetz studied history at the Universities of Basel and Berlin and works as an independent management consultant.
 In 1986 she founded the company femmedia which supports the personal development process in companies.

 Professional career

 She was a founding member of the Alternative Bank in Switzerland and between 1990 until 1997 a member of its board of directors.
 She was also a member of the Bank Council of the Basler Kantonalbank and of the board of directors of the Bank Cler.
 She is also currently the owner of femmedia.
 In 2019 she became a member of the board of directors of the Swiss Central Real Estate.